 How We Can Help

-We are currently enrolling for an online postpartum support group beginning in January!
+We are currently enrolling for our online postpartum support group!

 For postpartum moms who are ready to go from feeling lonely and overwhelmed to connected and understood.

 If you or your partner are suffering from postpartum depression, or if you would like to talk to someone more about how we can help you, follow these simple steps:

 Contact us today for a free 20-minute phone consultation

 Begin your journey towards a calmer, more relaxing life

 Here at Catalyss Counseling, we want to meet all of your counseling needs in the Denver area.
 Our supportive therapists provide depression counseling, therapy for caregiver stress, grief and loss therapy, stress management counseling and more.
 We also have specialists in trauma and PTSD, women's issues, pregnancy and postpartum depression or anxiety, pregnancy loss and miscarriage, and birth trauma.
 For therapists, we can also provide clinical supervision!
 We look forward to connecting with you to help support your journey today.

 Shannon Heers is a psychotherapist, clinical supervisor, guest blogger, and owner of Catalyss Counseling in Englewood, CO.
 Shannon helps adults in professional careers manage anxiety, depression, work-life balance, and grief and loss.
 Follow Catalyss Counseling on LinkedIn, Facebook and Instagram.